 - 8.1 Sustainability is an important consideration when making procurement decisions and helps ensure that we consider the environmental impact of procurement decisions.
-The Council is committed to making spending decisions in a way that delivers both value for money on a whole life cycle basis, and achieving wider economic, social and environmental benefits. - 8.2 The Council has an obligation under the Modern Slavery Act 2015 to take a robust approach to slavery and human trafficking and is committed to ensure that the Council's contractors and suppliers comply fully with the Modern Slavery Act 2015, wherever it applies. - 8.3 The Council has adopted the transparency statement (as reproduced in Appendix 4) as part of the commitment to disrupting Modern Slavery.
+The Council is committed to making spending decisions in a way that delivers both value for money on a whole life cycle basis, and achieving wider economic, social and environmental benefits. - 8.2 The Council will have regard to the Climate Change Statement, strategic framework and action plan developed to ensure Rushmoor Borough Council can achieve its objective of becoming carbon neutral by 2030. - 8.3 The Council has an obligation under the Modern Slavery Act 2015 to take a robust approach to slavery and human trafficking and is committed to ensure that the Council's contractors and suppliers comply fully with the Modern Slavery Act 2015, wherever it applies. - 8.4 The Council has adopted the transparency statement (as reproduced in Appendix 4) as part of the commitment to disrupting Modern Slavery.